Stacked-Org/stacked-docs/docs/getting-started/02-startup-logic.md

 4. If the user is logged in we go to `HomeView`
 5. else we go to the `LoginView`

-_Note: We the Authentication Service is fake.
+_Note: The Authentication Service is fake.
 You should use your own authentication implementation_

 ## Get the views ready